metno/weatherapi-docs/docs/doc/ProxyForBackends.md

 date: 2020-01-09
 author: Geir Aalberg
 layout: post
+tags:
+	- internal
 ---

-# How to build backend microservices using api.met.no as a proxy
+# How to build backend microservices using WeatherAPI as a proxy

 ## General terms